Miladeb77/Y2_Genepanel_project/README.md

 ### Prerequisites
 1. Python version `>=3.9`
 2. `pip` and `setuptools` installed.
-3. Ensure your environment supports `cron` for scheduled updates (Linux/Mac) or a task scheduler for Windows.

 ### Steps
 1. Clone the repository or download the source code: